mediamonks/seng-generator/README.md

 * ```-d, --destination <destination>```: Override the destination for store module.
 * ```-p, --template-path <template-path>```: Override template path.
 * ```-s, --sub-directory <subdirectory>```: Set subdirectory.
 This path is added to the destination path.
 * ```-f, --force```: Force creation.
-By default it's impossible to create code if the destination path doesn't exist.
+By default it's impossible to create code if the destination path doesn't exist or when the files already exists in the destination path.
 This option forces the creation of code and will generates the destination folders if they don't exist.
+* ```-v, --variables```: Set custom variables the quick way.
+The custom variables should be declared in the template .senggenerator file.
+Variables should be comma separated and it's impossible to use spaces (use `sg wizard` or `-w` if you need spaces).
+It's also possible to use arrays they should be declared as a comma separated list surrounded by brackets. `-v variable1=true,variable2=[car,house,snow]`
+* ```-w, --wizard```: Use wizard to input custom variables.

 Examples:
 ```console